 Wall units are easier since the refrigerant lines run straight out the wall through a 3-inch hole.

 For wall units, since the ceiling space does not matter, they can be installed in many scenarios cassettes can not be installed, such as mobile homes or room additions.

 Many good mini split ceiling cassette units are available, with some of our favorite picks below.

 As always, be sure to read the reviews on Amazon, here, or elsewhere to be sure a unit is a good fit for you.

 *This post contains affiliate links.

-Our Picks for Best Mini Split Units With Indoor Ceiling Cassette 2022
+Our Picks for Best Mini Split With Ceiling Vents Cassette

 - Pioneer Ceiling Cassette Mini Split Kit